Together, Reducing Fraud Worldwide

 Introduction to Fraud Prevention

-According to studies by the ACFE, your organization may be losing 6% of its revenue to fraud.
-Fraud prevention can increase your organization's financial performance as well as helping to protect it from the financial and reputational catastrophe due that major fraud often causes.
+According to studies by the ACFE, your organization may be losing 5% of its revenue to fraud.
+Fraud prevention can increase your organization's financial performance as well as help to protect it from the financial and reputational catastrophe that major fraud often causes.
 It's not as complicated or expensive as you might think.
 Learn how organizations are combating fraud both effectively and economically.

 Understanding Fraud Prevention and Reporting The Sarbanes-Oxley Act requires SEC registrants to report publicly on the effectiveness of their internal controls, including those related to the prevention and detection of fraud.
 But there are major pitfalls you need to know about and avoid.
 There are also other requirements and guidelines of which all types of organizations should be aware.
-This session will help you make sense of the alphabet soup of SOX, COSO, PCAOB, FSG, and SAS 99 MAPAC.
 Take advantage of the guidance available to improve your fraud prevention processes and make your public reporting reliable.